The Miraculous concoction. Chapter 2

 "Will you give me the recipe?"

 “Yes, sure!
 I've got a pint of moonshine in the truck.
 I have earned it today.
-I just don`t want to share it with those fools.
-So what is the remedy?”
+I wanted to share it with those empty-headed ones but thought better of it.
+You know, I don`t like dumb people."
+A self-satisfied smirk in the corner of his mouth was unmistakable.
+"So, what is the remedy?”

 “Let's go to your truck.
 First, you'll give me the bottle, and then I'll tell you how to make the miraculous concoction.”